ComNets-Bremen/OPSLite/README.md

 5. Mobility implements the movements of the mobile nodes in the scenarios.
 It can use any of the mobility models vailable in the INET4 Framework.
-In OPSLite, `omnetpp.ini` is configured to use Random Waypoint (`RandomWaypointMobility`) mobility model.
+In OPSLite, `omnetpp.ini` is configured to use BonnMotion (`BonnMotionMobility`) mobility model.
+Some sample traces with SLAW mobility (`trace-slaw-01.movements`, ...) are available in the `simulations` folder.

 ## Checking Results

 Based on the standard configuration, the raw results (vector and scalar) collected after a simulation run are located in the `simulation/results` folder.
+Below is a brief (high-level) procedure to create your charts using the IDE.

+1. In the `simulation/results` folder, create an `Analysis File` (`New -> Analysis File (anf)`)
-Double-click on the `.vec` file to create the results file (`.anf` file).
+2. Add the created results files (`*.vec` or `*.sca`) to the created file
+3. Create datasets with the data you want plotted in every graph
+4. Plot them using an appropriate chart type (Line, Bar, etc.)

 For more information, check Chapter 10 of the [IDE User Guide](https://www.omnetpp.org/doc/omnetpp/UserGuide.pdf)

 ## Available Results (Statistics)